nicksoftware/invoice-kit/README.md

 ## Getting Started
   - On Solution Folder open console and enter `dotnet restore`
+  - Use the Cli example to get started
+  - Still working on a Xamarin and Aspnet core Example as well
   - Running the cli, Navigate to InvoiceKit.Cli project and type `dotnet run`